Gelly-Tr33s/OOP-Java/README.md

 # OOP Java

+# Note:
-# Note, run the Java files with filenames that have main on it.
+# For Inheritance, run the Java files with filenames that have main on it.
 Do not run files without it.